The Association of Clinical Research Professionals

 Artificial intelligence is reshaping how clinical research is planned, conducted, and overseen—and its greatest impact may be on the people and roles behind the work.

-This interactive discussion will deliver a practical, human‑centered look at responsible AI adoption in clinical research and what it means for today’s workforce.
-Panelists will explore why integrating AI requires rethinking workflows, decision‑making processes, and ethical safeguards—not simply adding technology to existing models of work.
+This interactive discussion delivered a practical, human-centered look at responsible AI adoption in clinical research and what it means for today’s workforce.
+Panelists explored why integrating AI required rethinking workflows, decision-making processes, and ethical safeguards—not simply adding technology to existing models of work.

-The speakers will share their experiences as to where human judgment remains essential and how organizations are approaching bias, regulatory alignment, and responsible innovation.
-They’ll also illustrate how AI‑enabled patient trial matching challenged traditional site activation models, shifted collaboration and team roles, and delivered early indicators of success.
+The speakers shared their experiences on where human judgment remained essential and how organizations were approaching bias, regulatory alignment, and responsible innovation.
+They also illustrated how AI-enabled patient trial matching challenged traditional site activation models, shifted collaboration and team roles, and delivered early indicators of success.

-We’ll conclude with guidance on how clinical research professionals can prepare for an AI‑driven future—including the skills, mindsets, and change‑management readiness needed to support responsible adoption while maintaining participant protections and trial integrity.
+The session concluded with guidance on how clinical research professionals could prepare for an AI-driven future—including the skills, mindsets, and change-management readiness needed to support responsible adoption while maintaining participant protections and trial integrity.

 Upon completion of this continuing education program, participants should be able to: